akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 to one of the workers with demand and can therefore be processed in any order.

 As long as neither producers nor workers crash (or workers being removed for other reasons) the messages are delivered to the workers without loss or duplicates.
-Meaning effectively once processing without any business level deduplication.
+Meaning effectively-once processing without any business level deduplication.

 Unconfirmed messages may be lost if the producer crashes.
 To avoid that you need to enable the @ref:[durable queue](#durable-producer) on the producer side.
 The stored unconfirmed messages will be redelivered when the corresponding producer is started again.
 Those messages may be routed to different workers than before and some of them may have already been processed but the fact that they were confirmed had not been stored yet.
-Meaning at-least once delivery.
+Meaning at-least-once delivery.

 If a worker crashes or is stopped gracefully the unconfirmed messages will be redelivered to other workers.
 In that case some of these may already have been processed by the previous worker.
-Meaning at-least once delivery.
+Meaning at-least-once delivery.

 ## Sharding